 Larry Beasley is a fellow of the Canadian Institute of Planners and an honorary member of the Canadian Society of Landscape Architects.
 He has been awarded: Advocate for Architecture by the Royal Architectural Institute of Canada; the Kevin Lynch Prize from the Massachusetts Institute of Technology; and the Applied Sciences Dean’s Medal of Distinction at the University of British Columbia.
 He is also a fellow of the Dallas Institute.

 Larry Beasley is a Member of the Order of Canada and has received the Queen Elizabeth II Diamond Jubilee Medal.
-He is the author, with Jonathan Barnett, of Ecodesign for Cities and Suburbs (Island Press, 2015).
+He is the author, with Jonathan Barnett, of Ecodesign for Cities and Suburbs (2015).

-Frances Bula is an award-winning journalist who has written about Vancouver city politics and urban issues for a quarter century, covering everything from development to drug policy.
+Frances Bula is an award-winning journalist who has written about Vancouver city politics and urban issues for a quarter century, covering the “City Hall Beat” on everything from development to drug policy.
 Her work appears predominantly in the Globe and Mail, as well as in Vancouver magazine and BCBusiness.

 Receive the latest UBC Press news, including events, catalogues, and announcements.Subscribe to our newsletter now